renderpci/dedalo/docs/config/config.md

 	MAIN_FALLBACK_SECTION	`string`

-	It define the section will loaded by default when the user login.
+	It defines the section will loaded by default when the user login.
 	The main section of the project that will used, normally will be a inventory or catalog section.

 	```php